 The 2019 Aksarben Livestock Judging Contest presented by American Foods Group was held on Sept 29.
 There were 545 students competing: 4-H, Junior College freshman, Junior College sophomore and Senior College in both team and individual categories.

-In 2018, the judging 419 contestants placed 12 classes of livestock (five beef cattle, four sheep and goat, three hogs) and defended their placings with oral reasons.“Contests like this enable these young professionals to enhance their livestock evaluation, communication and decision-making skills,” stated Greg Harder, stock show director.
+In 2018, the judging 419 contestants placed 12 classes of livestock (five beef cattle, four sheep and goat, three hogs) and defended their placings with oral reasons.

 - Kansas State University received the top honors in the Senior College division of the American Foods Group Livestock Judging Contest, edging out Iowa State University by a mere four points with Oklahoma State University placing third.

 - The largest contest of the day was the 4-H competition.
 Oklahoma took home the gold edging out Kentucky and the Clinton County team out of Iowa.

 - In the Junior College divisions Hutchinson Jr. College (Kansas) picked up the title with a nine-point margin over Connors State (Oklahoma), with Butler (Texas) getting third with their sophomores.